 Odell is roughly an hour and a half drive southeast of Eugene or about the same distance southwest of Bend.

-Odell Lake currently is open seasonally, from the fourth Saturday in April through the month of October.
+Odell Lake currently is open seasonally, from late April through the month of October.

 There is a bonus limit of 25 kokanee at Odell, where the kokanee never seem to suffer quite as much from major population busts common to some lakes and reservoirs.